My uncle, Maurice, in his late 50s purchased a beautiful sky blue 1964 Mustang.

 Maurice grabbed a bat from a nearby closet and crept down to his garage.

 His garage door had been jammed open and his Mustang was gone.

-Struck with disbelief and anger, staring into his empty garage where his Mustang used to be, Maurice scrambled to get the phone out of his pocket and dialled 000.
+Bludgeoned with disbelief and anger, staring into his empty garage where his beautiful sky blue Mustang used to be, Maurice scrambled to get the phone out of his pocket and dialled 000.

 After calling 000 he rang his insurance company, days of back and forth left him tired and confused.
 His insurance company had to resolve an investigation before he would be fully reimbursed.